SpandanaNayakanti/Meaning-Of-Acronyms/README.md

 App supports iOS 7.0 and later.

-App is developed using Storyboards and has one screen.
+App is developed using Storyboards and has two screens.

 Acronyms & Meanings screen: This has a textfield which accepts valid Acronyms / Initialisms.
-On entering the text and hit "search" key, webservice is made and corresponding meanings are shown in a table view. .
+On entering the text and hit "search" key, webservice is made and corresponding meanings are shown in a table view.
+If no meanings are found / if any webservice errors, an alert is shown with appropriate message.
+Validations on textfield: a. accepts only alpha numeric values. b. maximum length of 30 c. atleast 1 character.

+Variations screen: This screen lists all possible variations for a meaning.
+Again a table view is used to show the content.

 Below API is used to fetch the meanings: